cobrowseio/cobrowse-docs-gitbook/sdk-features/full-device-capabilities/full-device-screen-sharing.md

 {% endhint %}
 {% endtab %}

-{% tab title="Xamarin.iOS / .NET iOS" %}
+{% tab title=".NET iOS" %}
 {% hint style="info" %}
 Please review the iOS documentation for full device capabilities first.

-This documentation specific to Xamarin.iOS / .NET iOS is supplementary, and covers the differences only.
+This documentation specific to .NET iOS is supplementary, and covers the differences only.
 {% endhint %}

 **Add a Broadcast Extension project**

 In Visual Studio for Mac:

-1. Open your Xamarin solution
+1. Open your .NET solution
 2. Right click on the solution, select Add > New Project...
 3. Navigate iOS > Extension
 4. Pick "Broadcast Upload Extension"